-- Absolute minimum rent: The minimum rent for all residents will be established annually by Seattle Housing Authority.
+- Absolute minimum rent: The minimum rent for all residents will be established annually by SHA.
 No rent will be reduced below the minimum rent amount by a utility allowance.
 (MTW Strategy #10.P.01.
 Implemented in 2001.) - Earned Income Disregard: HUD's Earned income Disregard is not offered to public housing residents.
 (MTW Strategy #10.P.02.
 Implemented in 2001.) - Rent reviews for elderly and disabled households every three years: Rent reviews conducted for elderly and disabled households on a triennial basis with rent increases by Social Security Cost of Living Adjustment in intervening years, including 40 month window for scheduling.
 (MTW Strategy #10.P.03.
-First implemented in 2004.) - Imputed income from public benefits: Seattle Housing Authority may impute income in rent calculation for tenants declaring no income who are eligible for but decline to collect cash benefits.
+First implemented in 2004.) - Imputed income from public benefits: SHA may impute income in rent calculation for tenants declaring no income who are eligible for but decline to collect cash benefits.
 (MTW Strategy #10.P.08.
 Implemented in 2005.) - Streamlined for fixed income: Further streamline rent policy and certification process for fixed income households, including self-certification of medical expenses.
 (MTW Strategy#10.P.13.
-Implemented in 2014.) - SSHP rent policy: Rents in Seattle Senior Housing Program (SSHP) units are one of five flat rents based on the tenant's percentage of Area Median Income, with annual adjustments and income reviews only every three years.
+Implemented in 2014.) - Utility allowance-frequency of utility allowance updates: SHA may revise the schedule for reviewing and updating utility allowances due to fluctuations in utility rates.
+(MTW Strategy #10.P.15.
+Implemented in 2010.) - SSHP rent policy: Rents in Seattle Senior Housing Program (SSHP) units are one of five flat rents based on the tenant's percentage of Area Median Income, with annual adjustments and income reviews only every three years.
 (MTW Strategy #10.P.17.
-Implemented in 2011.)

-- No HUD-defined flat rents: Seattle Housing Authority does not offer tenants the choice of flat rents as required of non-MTW agencies, and does not use flat rents in the rent calculation for mixed citizenship households.
+Implemented in 2011.) - No HUD-defined flat rents: SHA does not offer tenants the choice of flat rents as required of non-MTW agencies, and does not use flat rents in the rent calculation for mixed citizenship households.
 (MTW Strategy #10.P.18.
-Implemented in 2001). - Asset income threshold: Seattle Housing Authority will increase the threshold for including asset income in rent contribution calculations to an amount up to \$50,000 for public housing program participants and may allow self-certification of assets below the threshold.
+Implemented in 2001). - Asset income threshold: SHA will increase the threshold for including asset income in rent contribution calculations to an amount up to \$50,000 for public housing program participants and may allow selfcertification of assets below the threshold.
 (Strategy #10.P.19.
 Formerly 10.P.17.
 Implemented in 2013.) - Simplified Utility Assistance Payment for HOPE VI communities: HOPE VI participants receive a water and sewer utility allowance in the form of a maximum level of consumption rather than a rent reduction and incentive for conservative consumption.
 Annual adjustments are made at the next regularly scheduled annual review or update.
 (MTW Strategy #10.P.20.
-Implemented in 2013.) - Market rate rent policy: Seattle Housing Authority may institute market rate rents as a penalty for noncompliance with the annual review process.
+Implemented in 2013.) - Market rate rent policy: SHA may institute market rate rents as a penalty for noncompliance with the annual review process.
 (MTW Strategy #10.P.21.
-Implemented in 2005.) - Delay in rent increase for newly employed households: Seattle Housing Authority may allow a longer notification period before rent increase if the increase is due to the resident becoming employed after at least six months of unemployment and is self-reported by the resident in a timely manner.
+Implemented in 2005.)

+- Delay in rent increase for newly employed households: SHA may allow a longer notification period before rent increase if the increase is due to the resident becoming employed after at least six months of unemployment and is self-reported by the resident in a timely manner.
 (MTW Strategy 10.P.22.
-Implemented in 2005.) - Self Employment Expenses: Households may declare employment expenses up to set threshold of gross income without further validation of deductions.
+Implemented in 2005.) - Self Employment Expenses: Households may declare employment expenses up to set thresholds of gross income without further validation of deductions.
 (MTW Strategy #10.P.23.
 Implemented in 2015.)

-- Utility allowance-schedule: Seattle Housing Authority may change utility allowances on a schedule different for current residents and new move-ins.
+Utility allowance-schedule: SHA may change utility allowances on a schedule different for current residents and new move-ins.
 (MTW Strategy #10.P.12.
-Implemented in 2008.) - Utility allowance-frequency of utility allowance updates: Seattle Housing Authority may revise the schedule for reviewing and updating utility allowances due to fluctuations in utility rates.
-(MTW Strategy #10.P.15.
-Implemented in 2010 for selected mixed-finance communities.)
+Implemented in 2008.)